Filming in Giswhati Mukura National Park

 Accommodation in Gishwati-Mukura National Park

 Giswhati Mukura National Park has one lodge called Gishawti Lodge given the fact it is still a new national park more accommodation facilities and camps are yet to be set up.
-Gishwati Lodge has about 6 luxury chalets which house less than 15 guests at a time with this we advise you to book your stay here in advance at least 2 to 3 months before visiting the park.
+Gishwati Lodge has about 6 luxury chalets that house less than 15 guests at a time with this we advise you to book your stay here in advance at least 2 to 3 months before visiting the park.

 Permissions for filming in Gishwati-Mukura National Park